vhscom/after-dark/README.md

 Pagination | Pagination can be hard.
 After Dark makes it easy with simple list pagination with page indicators.
 Reading Time | Set user expectations up-front.
 After Dark provides estimated reading time for each post near the top of the page.
 This feature is automatic and assumes a reading speed of 200-250 words per minute.
 Post Bylines | Rich post bylines include optional author name, word count, links to taxonomy pages and metadata for search engines.

-## Demo & Tutorial

-Head to [Hack Cabin](https://hackcabin.com) for a **production example** of which the [site architecture](https://hackcabin.com/post/initial-commit/) can be recreated using a [step-by-step guide](https://vhs.codeberg.page/zero-to-http-2).
-And while you're looking at example sites, check out [a few others](https://codeberg.org/vhs/after-dark/wiki/) for even more inspiration.

 ## Getting Started